Our annual Award Season is now open!

 A scholarship developed to support Yukon graduates who are pursuing post-secondary studies and pursuing Varsity-level sports.
 Applicants must have graduated from a Yukon high school.
 The student must be competing in a varsity level sports program.
 Preference will be given to students competing in CCAA or CIS leagues.
 Participation in any sport is acceptable.

-A scholarship to benefit senior citizens.
+A scholarship for a senior citizen.

 A scholarship for a Yukon student pursuing advanced musical studies.